 About the Water Regulations

-The Regulations commenced on 30 June 2008 and give effect to a range of matters provided for in the Water Act 2007, such as:
+The Regulations commenced on 30 June 2008 and give effect to a range of matters provided for in the Water Act 2007.

 For more on the broad policy picture, see Water Regulations Background